bradrn/brassica/docs/Using-Brassica.md

 Also on desktop only, there are two keyboard shortcuts:

 - Ctrl+Tab switches focus between the rules textbox and the input lexicon textbox.
-- Ctrl+Enter applies the rules to the input lexicon, as if the ‘Apply’ were pressed.
+- Ctrl+Enter applies the rules to the input lexicon, as if ‘Apply’ were pressed.

 ## Rule application